lsst-sqre/phalanx/docs/admin/installation.rst

 Each separate installation of Phalanx is called an environment.
 An environment has a hostname, Vault server and path to its secrets, and a set of Phalanx applications that should be installed in that environment.

+Before starting this process, you should set up the required secrets for your new environment.
+See :doc:`secrets-setup` for details.

 Creating an environment
 =======================